globus/globus-compute/docs/endpoints.rst

 This file should be updated with the appropriate configurations for the computational system your are targeting before you start the endpoint.
 To launch the endpoint, simply rerun the above command.

-.. note:: If the ENDPOINT_NAME is not specified, the default endpoint is started.
+.. note:: If the ENDPOINT_NAME is not specified, a defaut endpoint named "default" is started.

 Stopping an Endpoint
 --------------------